-Looking to buy a rim?
-Try this tip.
+Painting AMC rims or Looking to buy a rim?

-This is a tip I thought I would put on my website I have used for decades.
+If you are looking for a AMC bolt pattern, below is simple tip to find some, whether Cragar, American Racing, even those used on brand x like Ford, Mopar.
 Many folks can recognize by sight, a AMC rim that was unique to AMC; like 1975-up aluminum slot dish mags, or 71-74 8 slot Rally rims.
 However with the explosion of different kinds of rims on the market in recent memory this might help out some of you who are considering putting a 16-17 inch rim on your AMC, or just locating a rim in a junkyard, swap meet, car show or vendor.
+I may add that many companies are not making 14 inch tires anymore in 2011, and the 14 inch rims have disappeared at quick rate due to no market.

 Be sure you don't get too big of a rim for your 68-70 AMX or Javelin, as you only have a limited amount of room under there to work with.
 The 71-74 Javelins and AMXs have a bigger area and I have stuffed 27560R15s under them with no scrapage.
 Same with Rebel, Ambassador and Matador, they have some big rear wheelwells so larger meat.